kinnay/Nintendo-File-Formats/src/libs/nw/bffnt.md

 | ... | 2 | Glyph index of last character code |

 ### Code Map Type 2
-The first and last character code in the section header are ignored.
+The first and last character code in the section header are used when searching for a CMAP section containing the glyph.
+Entries are sorted by ascending character code.

 | Offset | Size | Description |
 | --- | --- | --- |